Get the best cheap noise cancelling headphones (under $80) that don’t suck.

 Aukey EP-N7 have responsive touch controls with all the necessary commands and track controls to keep your phone inside a pocket.
 The integrated mic does a very good job for phone calls.

 They’re quite comfortable, too, with ear tips that don’t go overly deep.
-Earbuds sport only 5 hours of playtime.
+In-ears sport only 5 hours of playtime.
 On the other hand, there’re another 4 additional charges in the charging case.

 For more in-ear models, check the best true wireless earbuds under $50.